 Data Storage and Transfers:

-Personal data collected through our Service will be stored and processed in the EU and may be accessed by Handshake employees outside the EU.
-Handshake participates in the EU/US Privacy Shield program as described below.
+Personal data collected through our Service will be stored and processed in the EU or UK wherever possible.
+In some instances data stored on the UK/EEA platform may be accessed by Handshake employees outside the EU or UK.

-This Privacy Policy may change over time.
-If we make minor changes to it without materially changing your rights, we will post the modified Policy on our website.
-We will notify you by email, through the Handshake Service, or by presenting you with a new Privacy Policy to accept if we make a modification that materially changes your rights.
+This Privacy Notice may change over time.
+If we make minor changes to it without materially changing your rights, we will post the modified Notice on our website.
+We will notify you by email, through the Handshake Service, or by presenting you with a new Privacy Notice to accept if we make a modification that materially changes your rights.
 When you use the Handshake Service after a modification is posted, you are telling us that you accept the modified terms.

 What information we collect